Vincc/AttemptPersuadeEval/README.md

 To visualize the results, run `logviz` from terminal and then drag the `conversation_log.jsonl` file containing the results into the window.
 This will display the conversation results in a visual format.

+## Human annotation pipeline

+We also report human annotations to validate the evaluator model in the `human-annotation` directory.
+See the [readme](human-annotation/README.md) for more details.